kiedtl/badges/README.md

   vertical-align: middle;
   image-rendering: pixelated;
   width: auto;
-  height: 19px;
+  height: 20px;
-  min-height: 19px;
+  min-height: 20px;
-  max-height: 19px;
+  max-height: 20px;
 }
 ```

 ## Gallery

 Most are GIFs, but a few have been converted over to PNGs.
+(They all look like
+garbage since GitHub doesn't allow custom styling.)

 ### Browsers